Frank Kelly (footballer, born 1910): Port Melbourne (VFA)

-Cleared from Essendon in April 1940, he captain-coached Port Melbourne in the Victorian Football Association (VFA) for two years—which included the 1940 VFA premiership.
+Cleared from Essendon in April 1940, he captain-coached Port Melbourne in the Victorian Football Association (VFA) for almost two years.
+Kelly was a strict disciplinarian as coach and opposed to the onfield violence that Port Melbourne was sometimes known for, and the Port Melbourne teams under his guidance became the best and most aggressive users of the throw pass, which the VFA had adopted.
+His time at Port Melbourne included the 1940 VFA premiership, and a minor premiership in 1941; but there was also off-field friction caused by Kelly's gambling addiction, and he was sacked and replaced as coach by Tommy Lahiff ahead of the 1941 finals.
+Port Melbourne won the 1941 premiership in Kelly's absence.

 St Kilda (VFL)

 In 1942 he returned to the VFL and joined his fourth club, St Kilda, for whom he kicked 21 goals that year and would captain in the 1944 season.

 Port Melbourne (VFA)

 In 1945 he returned to Port Melbourne, playing for two more seasons (1945-1946).

 Yallourn North

 Kelly later played at Yallourn North as captain-coach.

 Moe

 In 1954 he was coach of the Moe Football Club.

 Military service

 He enlisted in the Second AIF in January 1942, served overseas in New Guinea, and was demobilized in October 1945.

 Death

 He died at Moe, Victoria on 6 July 1982.